newatoms/guides/communication-guide/readme.md

 * Communication & PR personnel
 * Directors & CEOs
-* Milestone managers
+* Project managers
 * Communication and advertisement agencies

 ## How to increase traffic to the post.supply website

 ### Delivering an awesome service

-* Users and people who worked on milestones with users will spread the word for free if they are satisfied with the product
+* Users and people who worked on projects with users will spread the word for free if they are satisfied with the product
 * People who use our site to gather information about creating high quality content will link the source of the information to others

 ### Paid traffic